RazorRez Software Support Policies

 3. Documentation found on the RazorRez Customer Portal website

-4. Provision of guidance and troubleshooting to Customer in connection with questions and issues arising from
+5. Provision of guidance and troubleshooting to Customer in connection with questions and issues arising

-1. Configuration Issues: Support for configuration includes troubleshooting Customer’s configuration
+- Configuration Issues: Support for configuration includes troubleshooting Customer’s configuration settings in respect to the RazorRez software applications and usage only.

 3.2 Upgrades.
 Support Services may include new versions of the Software, when and if made commercially available by RazorRez (Major Release, Minor Release or Maintenance Release).
 If RazorRez labels the new version of the Software as an upgrade or update to Software previously licensed to Customer ("Previous Version"), Customer may replace the Previous Version (including all installed copies) with the new version.